enricllagostera/altctrls-info/docs/index.md

 ### Libraries

 - [Johnny-Five](http://johnny-five.io/) - a JavaScript library for accessing boards and sensors.
+Made by Bocoup and contributors.
 Price: free.
 License: MIT.

-### Alternative Controller Design

-- Tatiana Vilela's joysticks

 ### Open Projects and Making Ofs

-Some times it can be helpful to see the internal documents and process of different projects.
-This topic is a list of making of articles and videos, as well as free and open-source projects.
+Some times it can be helpful to see the source code, diagrams, documents, and process of different projects.
+This topic is a list of _making of_ articles, as well as free and open-source projects.

 - [Red Dirt](https://github.com/enricllagostera/RedDirt) - A narrative game using smartphone magnetic sensors, made in Unity, using [Sensing Gestures](https://github.com/enricllagostera/SensingGestures).
-Free / LGPLv3.
+Created by Enric Llagostera.
+Price: Free.
+License: LGPLv3.

 ---